Rapptz/discord.py/docs/api.rst

     on the action being done, check the documentation for :class:`AuditLogAction`, otherwise check the documentation below for all attributes that are possible.

+    .. container:: operations

         .. describe:: iter(diff)

             Returns an iterator over (attribute, value) tuple of this diff.

     .. attribute:: name